-Good as Gold is a celebration of our city and its industry, inspired by Bob Wiggin and the people of Wolverhampton.
+Good as Gold is a celebration of our city and its industry, inspired by Bob Wiggin.

 Bob Wiggin grew up a stone’s throw away from Molineux at the now demolished 108 Waterloo Road.
 He got his first taste of football by sneaking in to watch Wolves home games when he was just 9 years old.
 He was instantly spellbound.
 At the time Wolves were one of, if not the best team in world football, blazing a trail for what later became the European Cup with a famous 3-2 victory against the talismanic Ferenc Puskás’s Honved, a game seen as so momentous it was unexpectedly broadcast live on BBC television.
 This rare televised game inspired a young George Best so much that he instantly became a Wolves supporter.